nunit/NUnit.Cake.Recipe/README.md

 #### --trace=LEVEL
 Specifies the default trace level for this run.
 Values are Off, Error, Warning, Info or Debug.
-Default is value of environment variable NUnit_INTERNAL_TRACE_LEVEL if set.
-If not, tracing is turned Off.
+Default is Off.

 #### --nobuild
 Indicates that the Build task should not be run even if other